Japanese Inspired Pork Belly Feast

 • 150ml chicken stock

 1. Open the pork belly and place in a sauté pan.
-Add Shiso Teriyaki and stock to pan and bathe the pork slice generously.
+Add Shiso Teriyaki and stock to pan and bathe the pork slice generously with this liquid.
 Cook with lid on over a medium heat, for 15 mins basting and turning the pork regularly.

 2. Remove the lid and continue to cook for another 5 minutes.
 By now, the pork will have taken on the colour (and flavours) as well as softened and warmed through.
 Place the pork on a warmed plate and pour the reduced sauce over the meat so nothing of the tasty goodness is lost.